-- (3) If the person was qualified for a carer payment under section 197G or 197H for caring for a care receiver with a severe disability or severe medical condition, there must be a certificate from a treating health professional certifying that: - (a) because of a severe disability or severe medical condition the duration of the personal care needed by the care receiver is 6 months or more; and - (b) the severe disability or severe medical condition is the same as, or related to, the severe disability or severe medical condition that necessitated the care for the preceding period; and - (c) the care is required to be provided by a specified number of persons. - (4) If the person was qualified for a carer payment under section 197G or 197H for caring for one or more care receivers aged under 16 each with a disability or medical condition, there must be a certificate in relation to each care receiver from a treating health professional certifying that: - (a) because of a disability or medical condition, the duration of the personal care needed by the care receiver is 6 months or more; and - (b) the disability or condition is the same as, or related to, the disability or condition that necessitated the care for the preceding period; and - (c) the care is required to be provided by a specified number of persons.
+- (3) If the person was qualified for a carer payment under section 197G or 197H for caring for a care receiver with a severe disability or severe medical condition, there must be a certificate from a treating health professional certifying that: - (a) because of a severe disability or severe medical condition the duration of the personal care needed by the care receiver is 6 months or more; and - (b) the severe disability or severe medical condition is the same as, or related to, the severe disability or severe medical condition that necessitated the care for the preceding period; and - (c) the care is required to be provided by a specified number of persons.

-- (5) For the purposes of paragraphs (3)(a) and (4)(a): - (a) the 6 months includes any preceding periods under section 197G or under an application of section 197H; and - (b) it does not matter if the treating health professional who certified under those sections is the same treating health professional referred to in subsection (3) or (4) or not.
+- (4) If the person was qualified for a carer payment under section 197G or 197H for caring for one or more care receivers aged under 16 each with a disability or medical condition, there must be a certificate in relation to each care receiver from a treating health professional certifying that: - (a) because of a disability or medical condition, the duration of the personal care needed by the care receiver is 6 months or more; and - (b) the disability or condition is the same as, or related to, the disability or condition that necessitated the care for the preceding period; and - (c) the care is required to be provided by a specified number of persons. - (5) For the purposes of paragraphs (3)(a) and (4)(a): - (a) the 6 months includes any preceding periods under section 197G or under an application of section 197H; and - (b) it does not matter if the treating health professional who certified under those sections is the same treating health professional referred to in subsection (3) or (4) or not.

-197K Remaining qualified for up to 3 months after child turns 16
+197K Remaining qualified after child turns 16

-- (1) This section applies if: - (a) a person is qualified for a carer payment for caring for a care receiver aged under 16 under one of the following provisions: - (i) section 197B, 197C or 197D (whether or not because of section 197F); - (ii) paragraph 198(2)(d); and - (b) the care receiver turns 16; and - (c) the care receiver has not been assessed and rated and given a score under the Adult Disability Assessment Tool. - (2) If, apart from the care receiver turning 16, the person would remain qualified for a carer payment under that provision, the person remains qualified under that provision for 3 months after the care receiver turns 16.
+- (1) This section applies if: - (a) a person is qualified for a carer payment for caring for a care receiver aged under 16 under one of the following provisions: - (i) section 197B, 197C or 197D (whether or not because of section 197F); - (ii) paragraph 198(2)(d); and - (b) the care receiver turns 16. - (2) If, apart from the care receiver turning 16, the person would remain qualified for a carer payment under that provision, then the person remains qualified under that provision until the later of the following: